 For information on our bursaries, visit the Tuition, Scholarships and Financial Aid website.

-There are 2,900 residence spaces at the Waterloo Campus and 600 in Brantford, the majority of which are reserved for first‑year students who have never attended a postsecondary institution.
-Residence is guaranteed to first‑year students if you submit your application and non-refundable deposit by the June 1 deadline.
+The majority of residence rooms are reserved for first‑year students who have never attended a postsecondary institution.
+Residence is guaranteed to first‑year students who submit their application and non-refundable deposit by the June 1 deadline.
 More information on applying to residence will be relayed to students when they receive an offer of admission.

 The Waterloo Campus features a variety of residence layouts, including both single and double bedrooms in apartment-style and dormitory-style.

 The Brantford Campus offers exclusively apartment-style residences, with 80% of the bedrooms being singles.